IRIS-Solutions-Team/irispie-pages/docs/data_management/time_series.md

 ### Details ###

+???+ abstract "Algorithm"

     The resulting time series is determined the following way:

-* The span of the resulting series starts at the earliest start period of the two series and ends at the latest end period of the two series.
+    1. The span of the resulting series starts at the earliest start period of the two series and ends at the latest end period of the two series.

-* First, the observations from the `self` (current) time series used to fill the resulting time span.
+    2. The observations from the `self` (current) time series used to fill the resulting time span.

-* Second, within the span of the `other` time series (from the first available observation to the last available observation), the observations from this `other` time series are superimposed on the resulting time series, including any in-sample missing observations.
+    3. Within the span of the `other` time series (from the first available observation to the last available observation), the observations from this `other` time series are superimposed on the resulting time series, including any in-sample missing observations.